svengladines/sabine-poel/README.md

 Front-end:

 Just some information pages and a web form which posts JSON to the back-end service.
+Also: cookie consent popup & cookie page.

 Back-end: